mortezakowkabi/jcb-persian-documentation/014-Adding-dynamicGet-to-a-Site-View.md

 For example:

 * A method named `numbersermons` would make its data available as `$this->numbersermons`.
-* This structure may vary depending on how you modify your component’s custom code.
+* This structure may vary depending on how you modify your component's custom code.

 > **Tip:** Use Dynamic Values to preview how the data would look before making custom modifications.